Here’s the one truth you need to know about the best Fitbit for women:

 First is the heart rate monitor, which Fitbit ensures gives more accurate results on the device than on any other model it has ever built.

 To ensure clarity and to give you data that you can trust, they bring the HR algorithm a bit closer to the skin, making it easy for the watch to detect every pulse.

 You’ll find the built-in GPS useful for running.
 And while it might take a while to connect the device, you won’t lose your connection along the way.

-Even better is the automatic pause feature, which detects if you have stopped running and pauses the workout and the restarts immediately you resume.
+Even better is the automatic pause feature, which detects if you have stopped running and pauses the workout, and restarts immediately after you resume.

 The tailored workout is one of the best features of the Fitbit Ionic.

 It’s a built-in system that shows you what to do, allowing you to supply feedback to the Fitbit Coach so it can help you to determine whether you need easy or difficult exercises later on.

 This system isn’t anything robust.
 But even as simple as it is, it encourages you to try out different workouts so you can meet your fitness goals.

 - Decent battery life can last up to seven days on standard fitness tracking mode